World War I film propaganda: United States

 The U.S. entered the war in April 1917, which achieved Wellington House's primary objective.
 The DOI increased its production of war films, but did not know what would play most effectively in the U.S., leading to nearly every British war film being sent to the States thereafter, including The Tanks in Action at the Battle of the Ancre and The Retreat of the Germans at the Battle of Arras, both of which were eventually released as serials.
 It also turned away from feature-length films because they took longer to produce, leaving greater gaps between releases.
-The DOI found it better to constantly release films and shorts of varying lengths and topics, including newsreels, to increase the market saturation.
+The DOI found it better to constantly release films and shorts of varying lengths and topics, including newsreels, to increase market saturation.
 Newsreels became increasingly popular and a part of the standard war propaganda policy with the DOI and its successor, the Ministry of Information.